 9. Click OK.
 The proxy event appears in the workspace, and you can draw the appropriate dependency lines to any work items.

-Specify a dependency on a proxy subflow
+Specify a dependency on a proxy subflow About this task

 You can specify the type of dependency to be one of the following: